ImageMagick/Usage-Markdown/color_mods/index.md

 This operator blends the current "`-fill`" color, into all the images in the current image sequence.
 The alpha channel of the original image is preserved, with only the color channels being modified.

-For example lighten an image (gray scale or otherwise) we use "`-colorize`" to blend some amount of white into the image, making it brighter without saturating the image completely.
+For example, lighten an image (gray scale or otherwise) we use "`-colorize`" to blend some amount of white into the image, making it brighter without saturating the image completely.

 ~~~
 convert test.png  -fill white -colorize 50%  colorize_lighten.png